junxit/us-congress-bills-113/metadata.md

 - 2014-07-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H7074-7075)
 - 2014-07-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7074-7075)
 - 2014-07-30 — Received in the Senate.
+- 2014-11-18 — Referred to the Committee on Foreign Relations.